WHAT IGNITES THE SPARK?

 My creative process usually starts with a leaning towards a particular colour palette I’ve been drawn to, and the early marks and layers are capturing a lot of energy and spontaneity - the essence of what I want to convey.
 From there anything can happen: each time I return to the work I see it fresh and respond to what I like or dislike.
 Working in multiples has always been a theme because I learn across several pieces what's working best and do more of it.
 Sometimes it goes too far and the result is identical twins rather than siblings, then I have to make some dramatic changes.
 But the result is often a cohesive body of very satisfying abstracts with plenty of room for interpretation by the viewer, each of whom see the work differently.

-I feels there may be future work with more social statement on the artistic horizon.
+I feel there may be future work with more social statement on the artistic horizon.
 Justice, fairness and a deep-seated sense of the need for equality are issues that arise frequently in my considerations.
-"The current work is about looking forward, enjoying tranquillity and achieving harmony despite clash, contrast and the difficulties of daily life.
+"The current work is about looking forward, enjoying tranquility and achieving harmony despite clash, contrast and the difficulties of daily life."

 Below are examples of the type of photographic 'sketchbook' alternatives that I feel strongly inform my choices in the creation of new abstract pieces.

 To play, press and hold the enter key.
 To stop, release the enter key.